Skip to main content

 Great Plains Correctional FacilitHinton102

-The largest notice was filed by Great Plains Correctional Facilit at its Hinton facility, reporting 102 affected workers.
+The most significant filing came from Great Plains Correctional Facilit at its Hinton facility, reporting 102 affected workers.

 Trend & Outlook

-The trends suggest a easing in workforce disruptions across Oklahoma, with filings falling below both recent and year-ago levels.
+The numbers illustrate a easing in workforce disruptions across Oklahoma, with filings falling below both recent and year-ago levels.
 The Government sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Oklahoma.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Oklahoma WARN notices, browse layoffs by state, or download the full dataset.